 - 1. Turn off the LC pump flow. - 2.
-Turn the nitrogen gas, ion optics, and probe heater off by doing one of the following: - From the Info view Status page in Xcalibur, right-click the Surveyor MSQ listing and choose Turn Device Off from the shortcut menu. - Open the Per Method Parameters table in the Tune window.
-Take the system out of the Operate mode by clicking the Operate On/Off toggle button, and then turn off the nitrogen gas by clicking the Nitrogen Gas On/Off toggle button. - 3.
+Turn the nitrogen gas, ion optics, and probe heater off by doing one of the following: - From the Status page of the Information view in the Xcalibur data system, right-click the MSQ Plus listing and choose Turn Device Off from the shortcut menu.

+- Open the Per Method Parameters table in the Tune window.
+Take the system out of Operate mode by clicking the Operate On/Off toggle button, and then turn off the nitrogen gas by clicking the Nitrogen Gas On/Off toggle button. - 3.
 Open the gas ballast valve on the Edwards forepump by turning it six rotations counter-clockwise. - 4.
 Operate the Edwards forepump for approximately 15 minutes with the gas ballast valve open.

-The oil in the oil mist filter returns to the forepump relatively quickly.
+The oil in the oil mist filter returns to the forepump quickly.
 The prescribed time period of 15 minutes for ballasting is for the removal of volatile contaminants, such as water.